5 New Divorce Tax Rules That Could Leave You With A Huge Financial Disadvantage

 1. Alimony Is No Longer Tax Deductible

 The biggest and most talked-about change in divorce law this year has to do with the matter of alimony.
-The previous tax alimony rules have been in place for nearly 70 years, but as of this January, they're old news.
-Prior to this January, alimony payments were considered a tax-deductible expense for those paying up (usually men).
+The previous tax alimony rules have been in place for nearly 70 years, but as of January 2019, they're old news.
+Prior to January 2019, alimony payments were considered a tax-deductible expense for those paying up (usually men).
 On the flip side, those receiving alimony payments were taxed on this money as if it were any other source of income.
 That's how it's been for decades.

 As of the first day of the year, this is no longer the situation.
 Individuals receiving alimony will no longer have to pay taxes on their received amount.
 Those paying alimony will no longer be able to write it off.
 This is all due to the 2017 tax law rewrites, which reconfigured many different tax policies around the country.